csound/csound/examples/plugin/README.md

 * init(): initialisation from individual parameters or from an existing fsig.
 Also allocates frame memory as needed.
 * operator[] : array-subscript access to the spectral frame.
-* data(): returns a pointer to the spectral frame data.
+* data(): returns a pointer to the spectral frame data (as csnd::pvscmplx, same as std::complex<float>).
 * len(): returns the length of the frame.
-* begin() and end(): return iterators to the beginning and end of the data frame (undefined behaviour for sliding mode)
+* begin() and end(): return iterators to the beginning and end of the data frame (undefined behaviour for sliding mode).
 * iterator and const_iterator: iterator types for this class.
-* data_sliding(): returns a pointer to the spectral frame data for sliding analysis mode.
+* data_sliding(): returns a pointer to the spectral frame data for sliding analysis mode (as a csnd::sldcmplx, same as std::complex<MYFLT>).
 * count(): get and set fsig framecount.
 * isSliding(): checks for sliding mode.
-* fsig_format(): returns the fsig data format.
+* fsig_format(): returns the fsig data format (csnd::fsig_format::pvs,
+csnd::fsig_format::polar, csnd::fsig_format::complex, or
+csnd::fsig_format::tracks).

+To facilitate the handling of pvs bin data, we have a translation type pvsbin, to which we can assign frame data.
+This has the following methods:

+* amp(): returns the bin amplitude.
+* freq(): returns the bin frequency.
+* amp(float a): sets the bin amplitude to a.
+* freq(float f): sets the bin frequency to f.

 Fsig opcodes run at k-rate but will internally use an update rate based on the analysis hopsize.
 For this to work, a framecount is kept and